How to Write a Professional Nursing Resume in 2026

 The job market for nurses is both promising and competitive.
-Whether you're a seasoned RN or a recent graduate, having a professional nursing resume is your ticket to standing out in a sea of qualified applicants.
-Hiring managers spend an average of just 7–10 seconds reviewing each resume—so yours must convey clinical skills, certifications, and compassion efficiently and effectively.
+Whether you're a seasoned RN or a recent graduate, having a nursing resume is your ticket to standing out in a sea of qualified applicants.

-In this detailed nursing resume writing guide, we’ll walk you through what makes a resume not just good—but great.
-You’ll also get RN resume examples, formatting tips, and insights from real hiring practices in healthcare.
+In this detailed nursing resume example writing guide, we'll walk you through what makes a resume not just good—but great.
+You'll also get RN resume examples, formatting tips, and insights from real hiring practices in healthcare.

 Step-by-Step Nursing Resume Writing Guide

-1. Start with a Strong Resume Header
+- 1. Start with a Clean Resume Header

-2. Craft a Compelling Professional Summary
+- 2. Craft a Compelling Summary for nurse resume

-3. Highlight Licensure and CertificationsBe explicit with your credentials, especially if the job requires them.
+- 3. Highlight Licensure and Certifications.
+Be explicit with your credentials, especially if the job requires them.
 Include:

 - State licenses (e.g., RN License - California, License #XXXXXXX)

-- Certifications: BLS, ACLS, PALS, TNCC, etc.
+- Certifications: BLS, ACLS, PALS, TNCC, etc. Use bullet points for readability.

-This is the heart of your resume.
+- 4. Detail Your Clinical Experience This is the heart of your resume.
 For each role, include:

 - Job title